January 28, 2021

 October 9, 2011

-of the question of the constitutionality of the
+Supreme Court’s take-up of the question of the

-already been funded and put into place, and,
+funded and put into place, and, until the High

-until the High Court rules- and if it rules that
+Court rules- and if it rules that the

-which he urges Congress to pass a bill, brought
+urges Congress to pass a bill, brought forward

 Obamacare’s costs, including economic, quality